 14. Special Considerations for Infants and Toddlers

 Traveling with little ones?
-Here's how to keep the trip smooth and safe:
+Here's how to keep the trip smooth and safe.

-When you're out and about, keeping your young kids safe is super important, especially where there are lots of people or the ground isn't even.A good way to do this is by using child carriers that you wear.
+When you're out and about, keeping your young kids safe is super important.
+This is especially true in crowded places or on uneven ground.
+A good way to do this is by using child carriers you wear.
 Make sure they're comfy for both you and your child.
-Strollers are great too, especially if you'll be walking a lot.
-What matters most is that you pick one with a strong harness.
-This helps keep your child secure.
-Always buckle them up, even if you're only going a short distance.
-It's just not worth taking any chances.
+Strollers are great too.
+They're handy if you'll walk a lot.
+What matters most is picking one with a strong harness.
+This keeps your child secure.
+Always buckle them up.
+Do it even for short distances.
+It's just not worth taking chances.
 Think about what will work best for where you're going.
-A carrier might be better for busy spots, while a stroller could be easier for longer walks.
+A carrier might suit busy spots better.
+A stroller could be easier for longer walks.

 15. Mental and Emotional Safety